 Introducing a lovey to your baby or toddler can sometimes help him feel cozy and secure in his crib or bed.
 The lovey should ideally not be larger than his head nor have things that can fall off that he can choke on (such as eyes on a stuffed animal).
-A small baby blanket is a wonderful choice.
+A small baby blanket or sleep sack with lovey attached are wonderful choices.
 My son took to sucking on his blanket for a few months (never took a pacifier or sucked his thumb, so I was lucky there were no habits to break in that regard).

 Baby Lovey Introduction